pedrofern/desofs2024_M1A_1/Deliverables/logistics/README_Logistics.md

   1. **Performance**:
     The system should handle form submissions efficiently, even under peak loads, to prevent denial of service attacks and ensure responsiveness to user interactions.
   2. **Scalability**:
-    The system should be capable of scaling horizontally or vertically to accommodate increases in user traffic and form submissions without sacrificing security or performance.
+    The system should be designed to scale effectively as the number of users and form submissions increases, ensuring that performance and security are maintained.
   3. **Availability**:
     The system should maintain high availability to ensure that users can access form submission functionality whenever needed, minimizing downtime and service disruptions.
   4. **Reliability**: